-Disabled athletes
+Disabled runners

-- Higher Risk: athletes and runners in the higher risk groups should follow any medical guidance they have been given about ensuring good health and welfare.
-If there are further concerns, please consult with your medical or national organisations for support and best practice. - General Assistance: disabled athletes and runners requiring support are permitted to bring one carer with them to training provided this person is part of their normal 'family' unit.
-This could include athletes with an intellectual impairment, athletes needing support tying shoelaces, changing, stretching etc. Coaches should maintain social distancing guidance. - Guide Runners: guide running is able to take place with the following mitigations: - Both guide and runner should understand the risk associated with taking part in the activity. - Activity should take place outdoors. - Side by side running should be the preferred option. - o Contact details should be held by both parties to ensure track and trace can be followed if needed. - o Ideally where possible both parties should be from within the same household or support bubble.
-However, if this is not possible then the same runner/guide pairing should be maintained. - Running tethers to be cleaned thoroughly between uses & hands washed before/after activity. - O Guide runners should be especially mindful that a significant proportion of visually impaired people also have underlying health conditions so could be at additional risk.
+- Higher Risk: runners in the higher risk groups should follow any medical guidance they have been given about ensuring good health and welfare.
+If there are further concerns, please consult with your medical or national organisations for support and best practice. - General Assistance: disabled runners requiring support are permitted to bring one carer with them to training provided this person is part of their normal 'family' unit.
+This could include runners with an intellectual impairment, runners needing support tying shoelaces, changing, stretching etc. Coaches should maintain social distancing guidance. - Guide Runners: guide running is able to take place with the following mitigations; - Both guide and runner should understand the risk associated with taking part in the activity. - Activity should take place outdoors. - o Side by side running should be the preferred option. - Contact details should be held by both parties to ensure track and trace can be followed if needed. - Ideally where possible both parties should be from within the same household or support bubble.
+However, if this is not possible then the same runner/guide pairing should be maintained. - Running tethers cleaned thoroughly between uses & hands washed before/after activity.

+- o Guide runners should be especially mindful that a significant proportion of visually impaired people also have underlying health conditions so could be at additional risk.
 Our friends at British Blind Sport are currently working on some resources to support visually impaired people to stay physically active at home.
-Visit: britishblindsport.org.uk/stay-in-work-out

-- Equipment: para athletes and runners will be permitted to use their personal throwing frames and straps, RaceRunning Frames and Racing Wheelchairs.
-Hygiene guidance should be followed at all times. - Seated Throws: extra time should be allowed for throwing frames to be moved and secured in place, whilst socially distancing. - Accessible Toilets: see our Guidance for Athletics Venues document, be aware that these may not be open. - Guide Dogs: dog owners should refer to guidance on Guide Dog welfare via Guide Dogs UK.
+Visit: britishblindsport.org.uk/stay-in-work-out - Equipment: Para athletes will be permitted to use their personal RaceRunning Frames and Racing Wheelchairs.
+Hygiene guidance should be followed at all times. - Accessible Toilets: see our Guidance for Athletics Venues document, be aware that these may not be open. - Guide Dogs: dog owners should refer to guidance on guide Dog welfare via Guide Dogs UK.